protonyx/labtronyx/doc/installation.rst

 Install NI-VISA using the instructions and ReadMe file included with the installer.
 NI-VISA is compatible with Windows, Mac and Linux.

+Numpy
+^^^^^

+Numpy is a mathematics library for Python that provides optimized math functions used by many of the drivers in Labtronyx.
+Numpy is normally installed with the Labtronyx setup, but on Windows, it may be necessary to download and install the pre-compiled binary distribution.

+1. Download the Numpy windows superpack distribution for your version of Python from the Numpy SourceForge page `here <http://sourceforge.net/projects/numpy/>`_.

+   e.g. numpy-1.9.2-win32-superpack-python2.7.exe

+2. Install the superpack

 Python Libraries
 ^^^^^^^^^^^^^^^^